 - You have questions or concerns about your surgery.

-- You may get an infection or bleed more than expected.
-You may need 1 large incision instead of smaller ones.
+You may get an infection or bleed more than expected.
+You may need 1 large incision.
 Nerves, blood vessels, muscles, or organs may be damaged.
 The carbon dioxide used during surgery may cause shoulder or chest pain for 1 to 2 days after your surgery.
 Your other kidney may not work as well as it did before.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.